 Most entities work with their local bank for any financing needs around a mobile clinic.
 But there are hundreds of capital equipment finance companies, and most health clinic manufacturers will recommend to buyers a finance partner they trust.
 What they may not tell you about are any incentives, finders fees, or kickbacks negotiated beforehand that may exist on your deal.

-Check out our Better Than Bank Financing
+Better Than Bank Financing